 - Specialized listening devices that provide detect acoustic signals

-- Infra-red thermal imaging, which identify the differences in temperature caused by the presence of water in the walls
+- Infra-red thermal imaging, which identifies the differences in temperature caused by the presence of water in the walls

 Drain camera inspections are vitally important for making sure that your drains aren’t at risk of backing up as a result of tree roots growing through the drain wall, or the accumulation of garden debris in the drain.
 The plumber uses sophisticated CCTV equipment to inspect your drains and documents the footage on DVD or a flash drive for your records.
 The camera is sensitive enough to be able to detect potential problems before they occur, such as structural cracks which could lead to a collapse and blockage.